rogdeaguiar/data-nov19/Week 1/String-Operations/README.md

 ## Getting Started

-Open the `main.ipynb` file in the `your-code` directory.
+Open the `main.ipynb` file.
 Follow the instructions and add your code and explanations as necessary.
 By the end of this lab, you will have learned about string manipulation and regular expressions.

 ## Deliverables